totoantibes/LumixCameraAscomDriver/LumixCamera/ReadMe.md

 I added a "thumb" transfer mode ehich takes a large thumbnail of the image  (1440x1080) in order to further reduce the trnasfer size. not sure if this helps much and if it will screw up the platesolving since now resolution is different from the actual sensor size. in this case though the pixelpitch is changed in the driver so to help in that process.

+Lastly there is still a pending issue with 14 bit RAWs fram GH5s. this has to do with DCRaw that does not yet handle this format. for that reason it is best for GH5s to use JPG format

  Implements:	ASCOM Camera interface version: 1.0
  Author:		robert hasson robert_hasson@yahoo.com